permitta/permitta-core/docs/deployment.md

 used, so eliminating network hops is cruical for performance.
 Ideally the OPA container should be in the same pod, or at least on the name node as the coordinator

-## Deploying `permitta-core` in Kubernetes
+## Deploying `moat` in Kubernetes

-The repository includes example Kubernetes manifests that can be used as a starting point for deploying `permitta-core` in a Kubernetes environment.
+The repository includes example Kubernetes manifests that can be used as a starting point for deploying `moat` in a Kubernetes environment.
 **These templates are examples only** and should be customized to fit your specific requirements and environment.

 ### Example Kubernetes Manifests